 Office: BH 424

 Autobiographical memory for media experiences.
 This project assesses people's memory for their own experiences of consuming media, for example, watching a movie.
-It examines not only memory for the content of the film or program but also for the social experience of viewing, the thoughts and emotions remembered as experienced while watching, and the consequences of viewing that are remembered.
-In the past this project has looked at violent and romantic movies, sporting events, and media messages about smoking.
+It examines not only memory for the content of the film or program but also for the social experience of viewing, the emotions remembered as experienced while watching, and the consequences of viewing that are remembered.
+Past projects have looked at violent and romantic movies, sporting events,images of social minorities, and media messages about smoking.
 Currently, he is examining how and why people quote movies in social conversations and how people comprehend and remember emotion of characters from film.

 Studies of bilingual language processing.
 Dr. Harris has done several studies of language comprehension and memory in bilinguals, particularly Spanish-English speakers.
 One recent project of Dr. Harris' studies the role of working memory capacity on comprehension of inferences from reading text written in one's second language.
 Another project looks at how we acquire information and emotion from various combinations of languages in the soundtrack and captions of subtitled films.

 In addition to empirical research, Dr. Harris is the author of two textbooks in multiple editions and the editor of several books of readings.
 He also leads occasional community workshops on critical viewing, media literacy, and managing television in the home.
 He and his students have authored several book chapters on psychology and media.